sjspielman/amine_receptors/analysis/README.md

 __alignments/__
  * Contains all sequence alignments, as well as files describing consensus structural domains in those alignments.
 See README within for details.

-__phylogenies/__
+__phylogeny/__
- * Contains all phylogenetic inferences and bootstraps, as well as all RAxML-specific files.
+ * Contains phylogenetic inference (and bootstraps) for the HMM-informed masked protein alignment.
 See README within for details.